temet.util

 iterable(x)

-Protect against non-list/non-tuple (e.g. scalar or single string) value of x, to guarantee that a for loop can iterate over this object correctly.
+Wrap input as needed so that a for loop can iterate over this object correctly.

 rebin(x, shape)